markabrahams/node-net-snmp/CONTRIBUTING.md

 we need a thorough piece of fault isolation from you, and reduction to a minimal reproduction of the problem.

+5. **Post code** &mdash; Having isolated the problem and reduced to a minimal reproduction, please post the code for this in the bug report.
+Even though it may seem obvious from a description, always include code for the library call in question.
+This serves to remove ambiguity that can otherwise inadvertently creep in from a description alone.

-5. **Include packet captures** &mdash; Include a packet capture of the failed interaction, using a tool such as Wireshark or tcpdump.
+6. **Include packet captures** &mdash; Include a packet capture of the failed interaction, using a tool such as Wireshark or tcpdump.
 Also, please include a second packet capture of another tool doing the equivalent operation against your device but succeeding.
 The NetSNMP (not affiliated with node-net-snmp) command line tools are a good toolset for